davidalvarezcastro/rasp-vi-server/README.md

 If you access to the root of the project (web), you may watch a list with the services provided.
 1. Shoot the camera [*POST*] `/api/v1/camera/shoot`.
 You have 2 options to run it: *single picture* or *multiple pictures (loop)*.

-    Should you want to run under *multiple pictures* mode, you may need to specify the delay between the pictures and the total time execution (there are values by default).
+    Should you want to run under *multiple pictures* mode, you may need to specify the delay between the pictures and the total time execution.
+There are values by default where the user specifies `loop = True`:
+    - Default values for looping:
+      ```python
+        parameters = {
+          'delay': 1000,
+          'time': -1
+        }
+      ```
+      If `time = -1`, the process runs infinitely.
     - Parameters example:
       ```python
         parameters = {